haiwera-silk-cd/magento-devdocs/guides/v2.0/javascript-dev-guide/widgets/widget_list.md

 <h2 id="list_methods">Methods</h2>

-The list widget has the following methods:
+The 列表小工具 has the following methods:
 <ul>
 <li><a href="#list_addItem">addItem</a></li>
 <li><a href="#list_checkLimit">checkLimit()</a></li>